ncedu-tlt/-2021-ta-bot-reviews-management/README.md

-# 2021-ta-bot-reviews-management
-Reviews management for Telegram bot
+Telegram bot for searching good locations in the city